Zchappie/Garage/IN2210_Tracking_and_Detection_in_CV/L4_filtering_and_Edge.md

 1. Image Smoothing

     Image smoothing uses filters, and filters are operations based on neighborhood.
-Let's check first two simple filters, correlation and Convolution.
+Let's check first two simple filters, correlation and convolution.
 They both are
     1. **Shift invariant** (operation independent from the location)
     2. **Linear** (result is linear combination of neighbors of central pixel)